***GREENHILLS IS LOOKING FOR AN HISTORIC PRESERVATION CONSULTANT***

 The Village of Greenhills, a National Historic Landmark, is seeking to contract with a historic preservation consultant to provide expert advice and recommendations to the Greenhills Planning Commission and the Municipal Manager on issues that pertain to the historic preservation of Greenhills.
 For more details on the expected work of the consultant CLICK HERE.
 If interested, proposals are due by Monday, April 24, 2023.

 A NATIONAL HISTORIC LANDMARK

-The Village of Greenhills is pleased to report that on Wednesday, January 11, 2017, the U.S. Secretary of the Interior Sally Jewell announced the designation of the Greenhills Historic District as a National Historic Landmark!
+On Wednesday, January 11, 2017, the U.S. Department of Interior announced the designation of the Greenhills Historic District as a National Historic Landmark!
 Click here to see the NHL DISTRICT BOUNDARY.

 National Historic Landmarks (NHLs) are nationally significant historic places designated by the Secretary of the Interior because they possess exceptional value or quality in illustrating or interpreting the heritage of the United States.
 Working with citizens throughout the nation, the National Historic Landmarks Program draws upon the expertise of National Park Service (NPS) staff who guide the nomination process for new Landmarks and provide assistance to existing Landmarks.

 According to the Department of Interior, Greenhills “depicts different threads of the American story that have been told through activism, architecture, music, and religious observance.
 Their designation ensures future generations have the ability to learn from the past as we preserve and protect the historic value of these properties and the more than 2,500 other landmarks nationwide.”